Designated hitter: Awards

 Prior to 2020, only one designated hitter Silver Slugger Award was awarded, and only American League players were the recipients due to the National League awarding a pitcher Silver Slugger Award.
 In 2020, and since 2022, both American and National Leagues began awarding Silver Slugger Awards for designated hitters.
 The first National League DH Silver Slugger Award was given to Marcell Ozuna in 2020.
 In 2018, J. D. Martinez became the first and to date only player to win two Silver Slugger Awards in the same season, winning as both a designated hitter and a left fielder.

 Outside of Major League Baseball

 Nippon Professional Baseball

 Japan's Pacific League adopted the designated hitter in 1975, two years after its adoption in the American League.
-Japan's Central League has not adopted the designated hitter – the only top-level professional league in the world to refrain from doing so as of 2025.
-When teams from different leagues play against each other in the Japan Series or interleague games, the DH rule is adopted if the Pacific League's team hosts the game, similar to the MLB rules before the universal DH.
+Japan's Central League has not adopted the designated hitter – the only top-level professional league in the world to refrain from doing so.
+In August 2025, the six owners of Central League teams unanimously voted to adopt the DH beginning in 2027.
+When teams from different leagues play against each other in interleague games or the Japan Series, the DH rule is currently adopted if the Pacific League's team hosts the game, similar to the MLB rules before the universal DH.